Bias in Algorithms

 Artificial Intelligence (AI)-based algorithms seem to be everywhere now.
 Not one day goes by where a company or a new start up isn’t proud to present their new “revolutionary AI solution” that will make companies or the public sector faster, more accurate, and basically better at everything.

-For instance, algorithmic decision systems (ADS) are already used in assisting the healthcare sector in diagnosing illnesses like cancer or utilised by companies in supporting the analysis of consumer behaviours and market trends, enabling them to make more precise forecasts regarding product sales.
+For instance, algorithmic decision systems (ADS) are already tested in the healthcare sector in presumably helping the diagnosis of illnesses like cancer or utilised by companies in supporting the analysis of consumer behaviours and market trends, promising to enable them in making more precise forecasts regarding product sales.
+Time after time, such systems have shown to be unhelpful and even detrimental.

 These systems, like many AI systems, “often rely on the analysis of large amounts of personal data to infer correlations or, more generally, to derive information deemed useful to make decisions.
 Human intervention in the decision-making may vary, and may even be completely out of the loop in entirely automated systems”, according to a report by the European Parliament.